huggingface/optimum-habana/examples/stable-diffusion/README.md

 ### Stable Diffusion Image Variations

-Here is how to generate images with one image, it does not accept prompt input
+Here is how to generate image variations of a single image (without any input prompts):

 ```bash
 python image_to_image_generation.py \